KiranM27/OkayFileSystyem/Comments.md

 1. look into exec() and clean up the code.
 Right now, there are too many global variables used by multiple go routines which is not correct.
 We need to run each client/chunk/master on a NEW terminal and they need to manage their own ACKs.
 This means we also need master to be able to spin up other chunk servers in new terminals via go code.
 2. Source chunk server failing: need to ask the next node, but refer to the 1st point about having each chunkserver manage their own map instead of global map
-3. Target CS fails: Master needs to take all the chunks it was replicating + all its own chunks and replicate it accordingly.
+3. Target CS fails: Master needs to take all the chunks it was replicating + all the new chunks and replicate all of them accordingly.
 4. Because we create a new ACKMap system for the client, we did not manage to update it for the chunking portion of the client.
 We had assumed a client handles writing 1 record at a time but this is not the case when he writes a file larger than a chunk size.
 But refer to point 1 again before diving into this.
 We need to manage the data management side first.